 We explained that costs would be high, because neither of them had experience of running a business of this kind - which lenders will see as a risk.

 However, we saw a solution.
 By providing an interest-only loan for two years, we could keep costs manageable for the initial period while they established the business, and started to develop its profitability.

 We found a lender who could provide £520,000 at 0.85% per month for two years.

-At Rangewell, we help holiday business owners find answers to their funding needs.
+At Rangewell, we help leisure and holiday business owners find answers to their funding needs - from trampoline park finance right through to unique leisure businesses and even adventure holidays and outdoor businesses.
 Call our Holiday Property Funding Experts to see what they can do for you.